NathanLaan/prevent-workday-timeout/README.md

     - [ ] Test 2b: Does the background script start the interval function?
     - [ ] Test 2c: Does the Workday session stay alive for at least one hour?
 - [ ] Add Workday session info to the pop-up button.
-- [ ] Clear interval when cookie error occurs.
+- [x] Clear interval when cookie error occurs.
+  - [ ] Test 1: Login to Workday.
+Let the extension run for a while.
+Delete the cookie without closing the Workday website.
+An error should be generated, the interval should be stopped, the error notification should be displayed, and the extension action icon should change to .

 ## References